arka57/Hotel-Booking-EDA/README.md

 Median ADR is increasing consistently with passage of year

 # Business Suggestions
- --Rates can be reduced to fill occupancy in winter months --More rooms of type A should be introduced in the hotels because of high demand --Strive to get more repeated guests as they have lesser trend of cancellations
+ --Rates can be reduced to fill occupancy in winter months<br>
+ --More rooms of type A should be introduced in the hotels because of high demand<br>
+ --Strive to get more repeated guests as they have lesser trend of cancellations<br>

 # Challenges
---Presence of Duplicate Data
+--Presence of Duplicate Data<br>
---Variation in data
+--Variation in data<br>